Short story: Accident

 “Bye, be back soon.”
 She waved and waltzed out the door.

 Cole finished chopping the salad and prepared the chicken, he thought about who he was before Shea and how he was heading nowhere fast, she made him want to be different, to become someone that mattered.
 The clock on the kitchen wall changed to 5:30 and this snapped Cole out of his reverie.
 “Where was Shea?
 She should have been back by now.”
 The back of his neck started to get hot and he got a feeling of unease in his stomach.
-Trying to convince himself not to panic he grabbed his car keys and decided to go look for her.
+Trying to convince himself not to panic he grabbed his car keys and decided to go look for her perhaps she had stopped at the river to sit and think she liked to do that when things were bothering her and Cole knew something was up.
 He reached the end of their street and turned left when he saw the lights.
-An ambulance and police car was on the side of the road, it was dark by now and the red and blue bulbs pulsed like beating hearts, making Cole’s eyes blur.
+An ambulance and a police car were on the side of the road, it was dark by now and the red and blue lights pulsed like beating hearts, making Cole’s eyes blur.

 He pulled the car over and got out walking briskly towards the accident site.
 He knew what was coming like when a kid knows they are getting shots at the doctor, but he was in denial.
 A police officer approached him, “I’m sorry sir I can’t let you any closer, there was a hit and run and the paramedics are doing all they can right now.”